Quick answer

 The redraw ticket is strong because it guarantees one launch-quality weapon from a fixed pool.
 It should reduce regret after your first pulls, not replace the normal reroll check entirely.

-If your first premium keeper already dominates one lane, the redraw should usually cover a different attack pattern, range band, or role so the account does not feel one-dimensional.
+If your first main weapon already handles one job, the redraw should usually add a different attack pattern, range, or role so the account does not feel one-dimensional.

 Day-one comfort is real value

-Launch reroll advice often gets trapped in spreadsheet thinking.
-A redraw weapon that makes trash waves, boss uptime, and early clears smoother is often the better keep even when another option has a louder headline.
+Do not judge the ticket only by a tier list screenshot.
+A redraw weapon that makes trash waves, boss uptime, and early clears smoother is often the better keep even when another option ranks slightly higher.

 Best Redraw Logic for Real Players